 Changes to Assigned Living Space.
 Students may submit requests for changes to their assigned living space to Housing and Residential Life.
 Students moving out of or into a student residence facility without having written authorization from Housing and Residential Life will be in violation of the Agreement.
 All changes are authorized on a space-available basis.

-A student and/or a student with dependents residing in student residence facilities on campus must notify Housing and Residential Life in writing of any changes in the family unit (e.g., divorce, marriage, change of custody, adoptions, births) during the period of occupancy.
-Changes in family unit are subject to review and the student may be required to provide appropriate documentation at the discretion of the Director of Housing and Residential Life or designee.
-Change in family unit may not qualify as a condition for release from the License Agreement .
-However, it may qualify the student for assignment change provided alternative assigned living space is available.

 Check-In and Check-Out